 Girls are encouraged to take part in a wide variety of music both in and out of school.
 Those who are particularly gifted and talented performers are recommended to audition for Saturday music colleges.

-Performing: One solo and one ensemble.
+Performing (30%): One solo and one ensemble.
 These can be recorded at any time during their GCSE years.
-Class concerts are held once a term where they are assessed.
+Class concerts are held regularly where they are assessed.

-Composing: Two compositions from two different areas of study are required.
+Composing (30%): Two contrasting compositions are required.
 These must be completed within the lessons under controlled assessment conditions.
 They may be completed at any time during the course.